UKHD-NP/advanced-python_course/tutorials/4_build_and_publish_your_own_package.md

      ```
    - Paste the generated YAML formated text into `.github/workflows/tests.yml`, commit it, and push.
 GitHub will automatically run the workflow on your next push; check the “Actions” tab or the ✅/❌ symbol next to your commit to confirm it passes.

-You will repeat the same workflow described in the numbered steps above (1-5) for every module in the package.
+You will repeat the same workflow described in the numbered steps above (copy function → expose it in `__init__.py` → test → commit) for every module in the package.

 ## 8. Module `protein_digestion`
 Next, add the functions that allow you to perform the protein digestion steps.